Climate education

 • Strong parallel with the Kyndo model: community-embedded, localised curricula honouring indigenous ecological knowledge — from Bangladeshi coastal communities to Indonesian agroforestry traditions — alongside STEAM entrepreneurship to build self-sustaining green enterprises

-$1T Annual green economy opportunity across ASEAN by 2030
+$1T Annual green economic opportunity across ASEAN by 2030

 Partners & Collaborators